A practical guide to the Freshdesk Orchestration Center (2026)

 Automation vs. orchestration

 • Automation usually handles a single task inside one application.
-A simple example would be an automation in Freshdesk that automatically assigns a ticket to the right agent based on keywords in the subject line.
+A common example is a rule in Freshdesk that automatically assigns a ticket to the right agent based on keywords.

-• Orchestration is a whole sequence of those automated tasks, but strung together across multiple apps.
-For instance, a new service request in Freshservice could kick off a workflow that creates a user in Azure AD, pings the team in Slack, and then closes out the original ticket.
+• Orchestration is a sequence of those automated tasks strung together across multiple apps.
+For instance, a new service request could kick off a workflow that creates a user in Azure AD, pings the team in Slack, and then closes out the ticket.

 Is the Freshdesk Orchestration Center a Freshdesk or Freshservice feature?

-Let's clear up a major point of confusion right away: the Orchestration Center is a core feature of Freshservice, which is Freshworks' tool for IT Service Management (ITSM).
-It's not actually part of Freshdesk.
+To clarify a common point: the Orchestration Center is a core feature of Freshservice, which is Freshworks' specialized tool for IT Service Management (ITSM).

 Key capabilities of the Freshdesk Orchestration Center

-The Orchestration Center is built from a few main pieces that work together to make these complex workflows happen.
+The Orchestration Center is built from several robust components that work together to facilitate complex workflows.

 The workflow automator

 The heart of the tool is a visual, no-code builder where you can drag and drop different "nodes" to map out your process.
-These nodes represent things like events, conditions, and actions.
-The workflows are "context-aware," which is a fancy way of saying the output from one step (like a new user's ID number) can be used as the input for the next step.
+These nodes represent events, conditions, and actions.
+The workflows are context-aware, meaning the output from one step (like a new user's ID number) can be used as the input for the next.

 Pre-built app integrations

-The real muscle of the Orchestration Center comes from its library of connections to other apps.
-It has over 40 integrations with tools across different categories, including:
+The Orchestration Center offers a mature library of connections to other apps.
+It features over 40 integrations with leading tools across various categories, including:

 • Identity Management: Okta, Azure AD, G-Suite